The Best Keyboards for Mac!

 • Low profile for comfortable use

-• Optimized key travel providing typing precision
+• An optimized key travel offering striking precision

 • Easy to use and quick to install: just follow the instructions